HVAC Technician Salaries and Job Growth (Updated For 2020)

 That got us thinking—what are HVAC salaries across the United States?

-We collected and analyzed thousands of HVAC job listing from Indeed.com to identify some key trends and insights about what HVAC employees are earning, where there are the most open positions, and other important information that’s helpful for both techs, owners, and operators.
+We collected and analyzed thousands of HVAC job listing from Indeed.com in the entire year of 2019 to identify some key trends and insights about what HVAC employees are earning, where there are the most open positions, and other important information that’s helpful for both techs, owners, and operators.

 *Note—HVAC positions include a wide range of jobs from apprentice to senior service specialist, and their salaries reflect that range.

 The average salary for HVAC employees in the U.S. is $24.57 per hour.
 HVAC employees come with diverse experience, expertise, business functions, and even cost of living needs.
 With that in mind, see below for average salary data:

 Connecticut has the highest average salary at $52.93 per hour

 Idaho has the lowest average salary at $22.22 per hour

 Eight of the top ten states with the highest average salary are on the east coast

 The bottom ten states in terms of average hourly rate vary by less than $3/hour, while the top ten states have a range spanning more than $9/hour

 Iowa claims the median average salary for HVAC, coming in at $28.85/hour